CardStreams/cardstreams-js-sdk/README.md

 | api_user | API user, passed as one of the stringified objects: {"username":"username"} or {"userId":"userId"} | String |
 | api_url | API endpoint URL, by default pointing to the latest production instance | String |
 | socket_url | Socket endpoint URL, by default pointing to the latest production instance | String |

+In order to be able to operate in different context (authenticated vs management) of the API, the init method returns an instance of the API object so it can be assigned to a namespace, if not required as a module.

 Usage
 -----